mertasaroglu/Topic-Modeling-in-AI-Usage-in-Automotive-Sector-/README.md

 - Retrieve insights on specific innovation topics from research papers, tech reports, startups and patent data (2025)
 - Source attribution with relevance scoring
 - Template-based answer generation with full transparency
-- Semi-supervised TRL classifier (Fraunhofer ISI-inspired).
+- Topic modeling and trend forecasting based on academic and commercial interest (25,000+ patent and research papers) (Fraunhofer ISI-inspired)

 ## Quick Start